D-C4ptain/d-c4ptain.github.io/_posts/2023-10-03-HuntressCTF-2023-writeup.md

 We delved into the intricacies of `Malware Analysis, Digital Forensics and Incident Response(DFIR), Cyber Threat Intelligence(CTI), Threat Hunting and much more` ; all crafted by [Huntress](https://www.huntress.com/) Security Researcher `John Hammond` and Chief Evangelist `Chris Cochran`

-Here's one of the interesting challenges we tackle.
+Here's one of the interesting challenges we tackled.

 ## 1. **Malware**